 Absence from school - the facts

-Everyone gets times when they aren't able to go to school, for example if you are ill.
-If this happens, your parents have to inform the school.
+If you aren't able to go to school, for example if you're ill, your parents have to inform the school.
 This is called "authorised absence".
 The school needs to approve absence for any reason.

-It is important to make sure you miss as little school time as possible, because once you fall behind, it can be heard to catch up.
+It is important to make sure you miss as little school time as possible.
+This is because once you fall behind, it is hard to catch up.
 It also exposes you to other kinds of risk:

 - 90% of young people with absence rates below 85% fail to achieve five or more good grades of GCSE and around one third achieve no GCSEs at all